Registration of a Merchant Vessel (Part 1)

 Following a successful check, a Customer Account Manager will get in touch with you, and they will remain your contact point for administration and general policy matters.
 They will guide you through the transfer of your ship on to the Register.

 You will also be assigned a Customer Service Manager (CSM) who will deal with the technical issues regarding the survey and inspection of your ship during the ‘flag-in’ process.
 The CAM and CSM will remain your dedicated points of contact whilst your ship remains on the UK Ship Register.
+You can find a full list of fees associated with UK Ship Register services here.

 The following documents are required for Part 1 registration (over 500GT).